 - Generally, a sample of blood is obtained from an affected individual.

 - DNA is isolated from this sample, and the two copies of the VHL gene are analyzed using a variety of methods and compared to the normal reference sequence for the VHL gene.

 - If an alteration in one VHL gene copy is identified, the genetic counselor can examine whether the alteration has been previously reported in other individuals with Von Hippel-Lindau syndrome.

 It is estimated that close to 100 percent of individuals carrying a clinical diagnosis of Von Hippel-Lindau syndrome will have a mutation involving VHL.
 Some individuals may be mosaic and not have a detectable alteration of VHL in their blood cells.
 Therefore, the failure to identify an alteration in the VHL gene does not exclude the clinical diagnosis of Von Hippel-Lindau syndrome.

 VHL genetic test results can also provide important information for other family members.
-If a mutation responsible for Von Hippel-Lindau syndrome is identified, at-risk relatives (first or second degree relatives) can be tested for the same genetic alteration.
-Almost every individual with a mutated VHL gene displays symptoms of Von Hippel-Lindau syndrome by the age of 65 years.
+If a mutation responsible for Von Hippel-Lindau syndrome is identified, at-risk relatives (first- or second-degree relatives) can be tested for the same genetic alteration.
+Almost every individual with a mutated VHL gene displays symptoms of Von Hippel-Lindau syndrome by age 65.